Precious Gems

 Emeralds and photography

 Emeralds are the hardest stones to photograph; they are the most photoshopped gemstones.
 It is nearly impossible to take a picture that truly represents what you see in real life because digital cameras cannot capture the dynamic range of greens in emeralds.
 The same problem affects computer monitors as well.
 Emeralds are photographed using macro lenses, visually flattening the image and combining all inclusions into a single plane.
-Oil-filled fissures invisible to the naked eye become visible in the photograph, creating an appearance of a heavily included stone.
+Oil-filled fissures invisible to the naked eye become visible in the photograph, creating the appearance of a heavily included stone.
 A close-up picture of an emerald is not a fair representation of the stone’s actual appearance, making a presentation of an emerald via picture or a video truly challenging.

 0